Monday, July 27, 2009

 A note of caution is, however, advised, as red clover mimics the effects of estrogens, and estrogens are sometimes a contributor to cancer.

 Red clover benefits against cancer can be harnessed externally, too.
-It is frequently used externally in poultice form, as a local application for cancerous growths, and found to be
+It is frequently used externally in poultice form, as a local application for cancerous growths, and found to be effective.

 Please note that cancer is a serious and multi-factorial disease.
 It thus needs to be dealt with using a full-spectrum, holistic approach.
 Using one or two herbs is unlikely to reverse the situation.